Manufacturers, distributors & expansion

 The operating problem is often not a lack of data, but too much scattered signal and too much manual interpretation before leaders can trust the picture.

-Useful when growth decisions are being made with more noise than confidence.
+Shows why growth decisions carry more noise than confidence.

 Expansion discipline